Matteljay/archmat/README.md

 **0pkgs_offline** *(optional)*
 - Cleans, rebuilds and checks you local pacman package repository so that it can function as a stand-alone package repository for a functioning Arch Linux system.
-Special care is taken to ensure inter-dependency checking among the currently installed packages.
+Special care was taken to ensure inter-dependency checking among the currently installed packages.
-- Copies the whole cache and the databases to the *packages/* folder.
+- Copies the whole cache and the databases to the `packages/` folder.

 **1builddisk**
 - Scans the target block device of your choice for existing LVM2 partitions, un-mounts and thoroughly wipes each segment so that no traces remain for pvcreate, vgcreate and lvcreate